aneesafatima/textSwift/README.md

 ---

-Enjoy using TextEditor Pro!
+Enjoy using TextSwift!
 If you have any suggestions or encounter any issues, feel free to contribute or open an issue on GitHub.